The Assembly of the Most High

 מַלְאָךְ (mal’ak) — messenger, envoy

-Literally “messenger” — the Hebrew word behind our English word “angel.”
+mal’ak — Literally “messenger.”
+This is the Hebrew word behind our English word “angel.”
 It describes a function, not a species.
 A mal’ak is someone sent to deliver a message or carry out a task.

 This distinction matters enormously.
 In the Old Testament, the bəney ha’elohim gather in the sod.
 The mal’akim are sent out from it.
 The council members deliberate.
 The messengers execute.
+Gabriel is called a mal’ak because he is sent—to Daniel (Daniel 8:16, 9:21), to Zechariah (Luke 1:19), and to Miriam (Luke 1:26).
+His role is not to sit in the council chamber but to carry its decisions to earth.
 Think of it this way: the council is the war room; the messengers are the field agents.

 Part II — The Old Testament Scenes